-- Master of business administration (M.B.A.) - A dual juris doctor/master of business administration (J.D./ M.B.A.) - A dual doctor of medicine/master of business administration (M.D./M.B.A) - A dual master of public health/master of business administration (M.P.H/M.B.A) - A dual pharmacy/master of business administration (Pharm.D./M.B.A.) - A dual bachelor of science in engineering/master of business administration (B.S./M.B.A) - Master of science in accounting (M.S.A.) - Doctor of philosophy in manufacturing and technology management (Ph.D.)
+- Master of Business Administration (M.B.A.) - A dual Juris Doctor/Master of Business Administration (J.D./ M.B.A.) - A dual Doctor of Medicine/Master of Business Administration (M.D./M.B.A) - A dual Master of Public Health/Master of Business Administration (M.P.H/M.B.A) - A dual Pharmacy/Master of Business Administration (Pharm.D./M.B.A.) - A dual Bachelor of Science in Engineering/Master of Business Administration (B.S./M.B.A) - A joint bachelor of arts in disability studies/master of business administration (Plan of Study) - Master of Science in Accountancy (M.S.A.) - Doctor of Philosophy in Manufacturing and Technology Management (Ph.D.)